 One of the most common causes of tinnitus is due to inflammation and poor circulation within the inner ear.
 When the body is chronically inflamed certain inflammatory mediating prostaglandins are secreted in high amounts (5).

 Inflammation is the body’s natural response to tissue damage.
 It can be a very good thing.
 If you bang your elbow your body will produce inflammation to clean up debris and initiate the healing process.
 However, when our body is in a state of chronic inflammation problems arise.
 In fact, all degenerative disease such as arthritis, heart disease, cancer, etc. are associated with inflammation at the cellular level (6).

-These pro-inflammatory mediators cause an increase in vasoconstriction and platelet aggregation (7, 8).
-This decreases blood flow into the smaller capillaries of the body such as the inner ear.
 This inflammatory process also increases the lymphatic fluid in the inner ear.
 This combination increases pressure in the inner ear which stimulates the auditory nerve enough to create a series of action potentials that the brain interprets as sound.

 The presence of inflammatory based tinnitus may be a warning sign that the entire body is inflamed and disease processes are forming rapidly.
 Most inflammatory conditions can be reversed through diet and lifestyle modifications and the use of beneficial supplementation.

 A 2000 study showed that tinnitus is very often caused by instability of the craniocervical junction (9).
 This could be related to subluxation and joint deformation or a more significant issue such as a prolapsed intervertebral disc or metastases as low as C3.
 Issues with the tempero-mandibular joint (TMJ) of the jaw can also play a role in tinnitus.